-During this phase players will create certain basic concepts about the nature of play.
+In this phase, the players jointly concoct the elements of setting and character activity that will be the center of the plots that evolve in play.
 The concepts should probably involve the characters being peripatetic or some other explanation of a way in which the characters come across enough elements of the world to keep play involving discovery of new things.